VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 Housing market conditions, inflation and even the Federal Reserve all factor into current mortgage rates.
 Your personal mortgage interest rate will also be influenced by your loan amount, down payment and credit score, as well as whether you’re applying for an adjustable-rate mortgage (ARM) or fixed-rate mortgage.

 VA mortgages generally offer lower interest rates than conventional loans at a percentage difference of 0.25% – 0.42%.
-For example, for a 30-year fixed-rate loan closing at the end of July 2022, the average mortgage rate for a VA loan was 5.375% versus 5.5% for a conventional loan with the same term.
+For example, for a 30-year fixed-rate loan closing at the end of May 2023, the average mortgage rate for a VA loan was 5.375% versus 6.375% for a conventional loan with the same term, which is a whole point difference.

 VA Loan Vs. Conventional Loan: Loan Limits

-For a single-family home in most U.S. counties in 2022, you can use a conventional loan to finance a home of up to $726,200.
-The conforming loan limit increases to $1,089,300 for high-cost areas in California, Alaska, Hawaii and other states.
+For a single-family home in most U.S. counties in 2023, you can use a conventional loan to finance a home of up to $726,200.
+The conforming loan limit increases to $1,089,300 for Alaska, Hawaii and high-cost areas in other states.
 If your property exceeds the conforming loan limits of your area, you’ll need to use a jumbo loan – a type of non-conforming conventional loan.

 VA loans don’t technically have loan limits.
 Instead, they have VA loan entitlements.
 If you’ve never used your VA loan benefit – or you’ve fully repaid a VA loan – you have full entitlement, which means the VA will repay up to 25% of any loan amount you’re approved for.